Which Way Does Electricity Flow?

 In 1869, using high voltage, German Physicist Johann Hittorf noticed a phenomenon of waves or rays emanating from the cathode in a vacuum tube.
 Later these rays or waves became known as cathode rays.

 With the battery this way, when the filament was hot, negatively charged electrons boiling off the filament would migrate to the positively charged plate.
-If the battery was reversed so the plate was negatively charged, no electrons would travel from the plate because cool a plate does not emit electrons.
+If the battery was reversed so was positive and the plate was negatively charged, no electrons would travel from the plate because cool a plate does not emit electrons.

 Some years later, on hearing about these rays, and while trying to understand and prevent some blackening on the inside of incandescent lamps, Thomas Edison had one of his assistants place an extra electrode inside a lamp.

 It was discovered that if a battery, with its positive side connected to the added electrode (plate), and its negative side connected to the filament (cathode), an electrical current would flow.
 If the battery was connected the other way around, it was also observed that no current would flow.

 This current, flowing from the hot filament, through the vacuum, to the electrode, was invisible.
 No practical purpose could be found for the discovery, but Edison patented this "Edison Effect" anyway.

 Years later, J.J.
 Thomson investigated the cathode rays and he figured out about the electron in the atom.
 He also concluded that the current flow known as the "Edison Effect" was made by electrons traveling through the vacuum.